cookm353/Blogly/instructions.md

 - Make sure there are tests for at least 4 of the routes

-## To-Do

-- Fix editing user (collecting arguments and passing to model)
-- Implement more tests!

 ## Further Study

 ### Full Name Method

 - Implement a full name method and edit routes to use this instead for first_name and last_name

-### List Users in Order

-- List users in alphabetical order by last name
-- You can just get SQLAlchemy to do this

 ### Turn Full Name into a Property